faris-shi/quick-translator/README.md

 **DISCLAIMER:** this is an unofficial library using [Google Translation](https://translate.google.com/) and [YOU DAO Translation](http://dict.youdao.com/) WebPage and WebAPI.

 - The maximum character limit on a single text is 15k.
-- This library can not guarantee it could work properly at all times due to the development of these APIs.
+- This library can not guarantee it works properly at all times due to the development of these APIs.
-- If you want to use a stable API or be for the business purpose,  I recommend you to use the official API.
+- If you want to use a stable API or for the commerical purpose,  I recommend you to use the official API.
 - If you get Http errors such 50x, 60x, maybe your IP is banned by Google or YOU DAO due to security policy.